A lunch in Poland in the city of Hamtramck, Michigan

 On a recent visit to see a high school buddy before heading up to Sleeping Bear Dunes National Lakeshore, we decided to brave the feared downtown area in the afternoon without the safety of the crowds.
-The destination was the multi-ethnic city of Hamtramck, which lies just on the fringes of downtown.
+We checked out the multi-ethnic city of Hamtramck, which lies just on the fringes of downtown.

 According to Wikipedia, the city is 41% foreign born making it the most diverse international city in Michigan.
 A large percentage of this population is Polish.
 14.5% of the total population of this city is Polish although it used to be 90% back in the 1970s.

 I have an affinity for Poland and for Polish people.
-My hometown, the city of Chicago, is said to hold the largest number of Polish people in the world outside of Warsaw.
-This explains why we are the only city where are school children have the day off for Casimir Pulaski.
+My hometown, Chicago, is rumored as the second largest Polish city in the world outside of Warsaw.
+This explains why we are the only city where Casimir Pulaski Day is a day off for school children.
 I have many friends and acquaintances that come from Poland including fellow Chicago travel blogger Jetting Around.

-I also had the good fortune to visit Poland in 2003.
+I visited Poland in 2003.
 I spent a week visiting Krakow and Lublin.
-It was an amazing visit, and I stayed for several days in Lublin with a Polish friend of a friend.
+Visiting Poland was amazing, and I stayed for several days in Lublin with a Polish friend of a friend.
 I always like to have connections when visiting other countries.
 I would much rather crash on someone’s couch than stay at a hotel.

 Polonia Restaurant